What actually happened.

 The Department of Education is being dismantled.
 Special education oversight has 3 staffers left.
 90% of civil rights complaints dismissed.
 Here's what it means for your kids.

-Scholars created checklists by studying Hitler, Mussolini, Franco, and Pinochet — years before Trump ran for office.
+Scholars created checklists by studying Hitler, Mussolini, Franco, and Pinochet.
+They published them years before Trump ran for office.
 Here are the frameworks and the documented facts.
 You decide.

 Why the Fake Electors Scheme Was Bad